12zcab/SusGadget-Board/Readme.md

 <br>
 <br>

 # What is this

-Yah this sus usb stick gadget is a esp32 S3 supermini based (depends on your preferred function and cost) board with i2c port, a usb Power and UART port with onboard ch340c and a mini joystick ! it also have a potentiometer and a buzzer so may be u can make some weird beep noise that changes its pitch while u spin the potentiometer and communicate with aliens (welp, who knows?)
+This is a esp32 S3 supermini based Hackducky, with a OLED display, a joystick and a potentiometer which can be used to execute commands on your friend's computer to prank them or maybe just it as a mini display for timers, temperatures or any other stats, the possibilities are endless! ! it also has a potentiometer and a buzzer so u can may be make some weird beep noise that changes its pitch while u spin the potentiometer and communicate with aliens (welp, who knows?)
 Definitely a cool gadget and definitely sus enough :D
 <br>
 <br>